olozovoi/wix-test/README.md

 Current implementation represented as `Vector` with some shuffle of values from 0 to 15, 0 meaning empty cell.

 I could've chosen mutable `ArraySeq` for sake of performance, but I wanted solution to be in FP style.
-But still, from immutable collections `Vector` has the best combination of performances for random lookups and updates.
+But still, from immutable collections, `Vector` has the best combination of performances for random lookups and updates.

 From representation point of view I could've chosen `Vector[Vector[Int]]`, but that would work only in case of mutable datta structures.
 With nested `Vector`s `Board#swap` would be much more complex and in some cases (moving up or down) would involve 2 more updates (update corresponding horizontals and then update final structure).

-Also, would be interesting to research if it is possible to provide some type-safe representation, e.g. have possible moves at type level as state as `Board[HList[Up, Left]]` or something like this.
+Also, would be interesting to research if it is possible to provide some type-safe representation, e.g. have possible moves at type level as state, i.e. `Board[HList[Up, Left]]` or something like this.
 But I haven't found fast enough any variant, which would be possible to use, not to mention convenient.
 So I stayed with `Vector[Int]` version, because it gets work done and implementation isn't hard to read or test.

 ### `Game`
 Simple wrapper of `Board` with step counter.